jaluik/tinypng-go/README.md

 # tinypng-go

-A cli util to compress image quickly.
+A cli tool to compress image quickly.